paweljarosz/defarc/README.md

 	local jumper_table = defarc.get_jumper_by_element_id("proper-element_id")
 ```

-### .get_jumper([jumper])
+### get_jumper([jumper])
 Returns a table with selected jumper data.
-This function returns a proper jumper if proper jumper_id or element_id is provided, otherwise it returns a saved/selected jumper_table.
+This function returns a proper jumper if proper jumper_id or element_id is provided, otherwise it returns a selected jumper_table.

 * **PARAMETER:** `jumper` (string, optional) - an id or element_id of a jumper from Arcweave JSON or Lua table with jumper data (jumper_table)
 * **RETURNS:** `jumper_table` (table) - a table with data regarding selected jumper